Simvastatin

 Key points about simvastatin

-- Simvastatin is used to lower raised cholesterol.
+- Simvastatin is used to lower cholesterol and reduce your chance of heart disease and stroke.

 - Find out how to take it safely and possible side effects.

-- Always take your simvastatin exactly as your doctor has told you.
+- Follow advice: Always take your simvastatin exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much simvastatin to take, how often to take it, and any special instructions.

 - Missed dose: If you forget your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the usual time.
-Do not take double the dose.
+But if it's nearly time for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

 Here are some things to know when you're taking simvastatin.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- You may need to see your doctor regularly when you first start taking simvastatin to make sure the dose is right for you.
+- Tests and monitoring: You may need to see your healthcare provider regularly when you first start taking simvastatin to make sure the dose is right for you.
+High cholesterol doesn’t have any symptoms so you won’t notice any changes after taking simvastatin.
+That's why it’s important to have a blood test to check the changes in your cholesterol levels.

-Some people will have muscle pain or weakness when taking statins.
-This is rarely serious and often goes away with time.
-If your pain comes on shortly after you start your statin, or gets worse, see your doctor.
-Your doctor will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
-If so:
+Some people will have muscle aches and pains when taking statins.
+It's difficult to determine if these symptoms are directly caused by the medicine, since aches and pains tends to become more common with age, especially in individuals over 50.
+This side effect is rarely serious and often goes away with time.
+If your pain comes on shortly after you start your statin, or gets worse, see your healthcare provider.
+They'll check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.

 - a lower dose or a different statin may be prescribed, or